 Initially, the Tour des Dents du Midi was not a hiking tour but a 32.5 km mountain race that was held every year.
 It is worth explaining right away that the course has changed a lot since then, the route has become longer but above all more accessible.
 In 1972 it was the inauguration of the current hiking trail.

-Tour des Dents du Midi: Itinerary
+Itinerary of Tour des Dents du Midi (+ map)

 In all, the Tour des Dents du Midi represents 42.5 km and a total of 6000m of altitude difference (positive and negative), which corresponds roughly to 80km effort distance (not counting the ascent of the Haute cime or the approach walk from Champéry).